wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 * [Type/format](../about-wallarm/api-discovery.md#parameter-types-and-formats) of data sent in this parameter
 * Date and time when parameter information was last updated

-## Tracking changes in API structure
+## Tracking changes in API

-You can check what [changes occurred](../about-wallarm/api-discovery.md#tracking-changes-in-api-structure) in API structure within the specified period of time.
+You can check what [changes occurred](../about-wallarm/api-discovery.md#tracking-changes-in-api-structure) in API within the specified period of time.
 To do that, from the **Changes since** filter, select the appropriate period or date.
 The following marks will be displayed in the endpoint list:

 * **New** for the endpoints added to the list within the period.
 * **Changed** for the endpoints that have new or removed parameters.
 In the details of the endpoint such parameters will have a corresponding mark.